mikeckennedy/server-hot-reload/README.md

 your static resources (this is great for stale content busting in general).
 In Python, [I use this bit of code](https://github.com/talkpython/fast-python-webapps-with-cdns/blob/main/code/ch8_perf_testing/infrastructure/cache_buster.py).

-However you do it, the static URLs should look something like (notice the **?v=** hash ID):
+However you do it, the static URLs should look something like this, (notice the **?v=** hash ID):

 ```html